Rolling

 YES

-NOTE: The selected range for a "window" should be set in a way that evenly divide the next range.
+NOTE: The selected range for a "window" should be set in a way that evenly divides the next range.
 For example, if using minutes ("T"), whatever the number n is, it has to evenly divide an hour ("H").
 Available values for minutes are: 1, 2, 3, 4, 5, 6, 10, 12, 15, 20, 30.
 Other values may render unexpected results.
 Same applies to other ranges.

 Available data ranges: